Belarus History, Language and Culture

 Social Conventions in Belarus

 If meeting a stranger, shaking hands is the usual form of greeting.
 Hospitality is part of the tradition and people are welcoming and friendly, although Belarusians are also known for their brusqueness.
 If you are invited to someone's house, be sure to bring a small token as a gift.
-The same goes for power lunches - company gifts are well received.
+The same goes for power lunches - company gifts are well-received.
 Avoid taking photographs of military or government installations.
-Take care not to use the 'thumbs up' sign to say 'OK'; in Belarus this gesture this is considered rude.
-You may see people spitting in public – this is acceptable in Belarus.
-Belarus is quite a religious and conservative society, and homosexuality, whilst not illegal is kept very low-key so as not to invite unwanted attention.
+Belarus is quite a conservative society, and homosexuality and homosexual activity was only decriminalised in 1994 - while not illegal, it is kept very low-key so as not to invite unwanted attention.